A Motion Planning Strategy for the Active Vision-Based Mapping of Ground-Level Structures: Completing the Model: Cavity Exploration

 Exploring confined regions during the CE phase requires certain modifications to the PE policy.
 Recall that the system skipped the cavities during the PE phase as the robot came closer than a distance $D$ from the structure.
-Therefore during the CE phase, only the region directly ahead of the robot and within a distance $\delta<D$ is checked for interference of the computed path with the structure.
-Moreover, our local path planner returns paths that maintain a distance $\delta$ from the structure, see Fig. \ref{fig:CE_dynamicD}.
-For this, using the notation of Sections \ref{section: next goal} and \ref{section: local path planner}, we modify $goal$ as $goal \gets \overline{p}^{\fr C} - \delta \, \vect{n} + step \, \vect{r}$ and transform to the global FoR to obtain the new point $g$.
-The distance $\delta$ is chosen by starting from a small value and increasing it until we reach a local minimum of $N(g)$, where $N$ is defined in \eqref{eq: N definition}.
+Therefore during the CE phase, only the region directly ahead of the robot and within a distance $\Delta$ is checked for interference of the computed path with the structure.
+Moreover, our potential field-based local path planner now returns paths that maintain a distance $\Delta$ from the structure.
+For this, using the notation of Sections \ref{section: next goal} and \ref{section: local path planner}, we modify $goal$ as $goal \gets \overline{p}^{\fr c} - \Delta \, \vect{n} + step \, \vect{r}$ and transform to the global FoR to obtain the new point $g$.
+The distance $\Delta$ is chosen by starting from the minimum value $\delta$ and increasing it until we reach a local minimum of $N_\Delta(g)$ along $\vect{n}$, where the definition of $N_\Delta$ is adapted from \eqref{eq: N definition} with $\Delta$ replacing $D$.
+Similarly, when an acute angled corner is encountered during the CE phase, we modify \emph{goal} as $goal \gets \overline{p}^{\fr c} + \Delta \, \vect{r}$.

-The system detects that it has finished exploring the current cavity by monitoring the loop closures obtained by the vSLAM module.
-When the robot exits the current cavity, the point clouds captured by the camera correspond to parts of the structure that are already present in the model, see Fig. \ref{subfig:CE_end}.
-Consequently, these result in loop closures in the vSLAM module.
-We declare the cavity explored once the system receives a loop closure with a viewpoint at timestamp $\tau$ such that $\tau_2 < \tau < \tau_F$ where $\tau_F$ corresponds to the last viewpoint of the PE phase.
-Alternatively, the number of changes in the occupancy measurements of the OctoMap could be used to detect the end of the cavity, since the point clouds captured after exiting the cavity do not add new information to the OctoMap.
-But this solution tends to be less robust because the localization errors and sensor noise can induce a large number of changes even when the camera is viewing a region that is already present in the model.
+When the robot exits a cavity, the point clouds captured by the camera correspond to parts of the structure that are already present in the model from the PE phase.
+Consequently, the system can detect that it has finished exploring the current cavity by monitoring the loop closures obtained by the vSLAM module.
+The robot can then choose the next region to explore from its current list of remaining cavity entrances, and can travel there by following again the PE path.
+Alternatively, the number of changes in the occupancy measurements of the OctoMap could be used to detect the end of the cavity, as point clouds captured after exiting the cavity ideally would not add new information to the OctoMap.
+But this solution tends to be less robust because localization errors and sensor noise can induce a large number of changes even when the camera is viewing a region that is already present in the model.